systemetric/shepherd/sheepsrc/docs/batteries.md

 * Always place the batteries in the provided charging bag when charging or storing.
 * Do not charge or use a damaged battery.
 * Do not tamper with the battery wires.
-* If a battery has any cuts, nicks, exposed copper on wires or is bulging, contact <mailto:robotics@hrsfc.ac.uk> immediately.
+* If a battery has any cuts, nicks, exposed copper on wires or is bulging, contact [robotics@hrsfc.ac.uk](mailto:robotics@hrsfc.ac.uk) immediately.

 :::